 I went back to my apartment, soaking with sweat and found that I had a new match on Tinder.
 Another thing that changed in me: the congratulation messages from getting new match on Tinder are no longer making me pumped the way they used to.
 I thought about the guys I met on Tinder and in that moment, one in particular stood out.
 Someone I agreed to meet at the beach but I didn’t show up a year ago.
 The choice I made that ended up with series of angry texts I received afterwards.
 Why did he get so angry?
 Did he have to swim back to his place because he waited for me too long till the high tide?
 It’s the mystery I dare not to ask.

-Just as I was on the verge of giving up online dating after a major Tinder date disaster with a Singaporean neurosurgeon, I had a feeling that this time it was different.
+Just as I was on the verge of giving up online dating.
 It’s not just a match to hang out in a café or hit a bar to grab a drink or meeting in a secret and dark beach in the South of Thailand.
 Maybe this is something real that those drawings lead me to.
 I reached for my phone, and, reluctantly, texted him asking if he’d like to see the drawings and solve the mystery.